San Antonio Child Support Lawyer

 People can often get worked up, demanding increases or decreases to current child support orders.
 However, before the current orders can be changed, the party asking to change the orders must show a “significant change in circumstances.”

-The law assumes that after several years the situation is ready to be reviewed for a possible increase/decrease.
-However, you can come to court sooner if you can show a change in employment status, income, health, marriage status, age of child or changed needs of the child.
+The law assumes the situation is ready to be reviewed for a possible increase/decrease after several years.
+However, you can come to court sooner if you can show a change in employment status, income, health, marriage status, age of the child, or changing needs of the child.

-It’s important to know the intimate details of your situation to know how to best defend or attack these claims.
+Knowing your situation's intimate details is important to best defend or attack these claims.
 You need to know the best approach to get the best results.
 For example, outside agreements made or said between the parties will often not be enforceable by the court or the other party.
-The only orders that you know are enforceable by contempt and the court and one entered in the court in writing.
-It is so important to make sure you get this done right the first time because cleaning up these mistakes later can be difficult to impossible.
+The only orders you know are enforceable by contempt and the court and one entered in the court in writing.
+It is important to ensure you get this done right the first time because cleaning up these mistakes later can be difficult to impossible.

 Meet Our Experienced Attorneys